Bringing Vintage Aircraft to Life since 2010

 Powered by the 800-hp Pratt & Whitney XR-1830-60 Twin Wasp engine the XTBD-1 prototype made its first flight on the 15th April 1935.
 Housing a crew of three, comprising pilot, bomb-aimer/navigator and gunner, the XTBD-1 would be the first United States Navy carrier aircraft to be of monoplane design that would go into production.

 After undergoing service trials with the United States Navy the 3rd February 1936 saw an order for 129 examples placed.
 Known as the Douglas TBD-1 the aircraft was powered by the 850-hp Pratt & Whitney R-1830-64 Twin Wasp engine which gave the aircraft a top speed of 206 mph, range of 416 miles with a service ceiling of 19,700 ft.
-Armament consisted of a pair of 0.30-in machine-guns, one forward firing and one rear firing.
+Armament consisted of a pair of 0.30-in machine-guns, one forward firing and one rear-firing.
 Bomb load was 1,000lb bombs or torpedoes.

 The United States Navy took delivery of its first TBD-1 on the 25th June 1937 with United States Navy Squadron VT-3 the first to be equipped with the type when they began to receive theirs on the 5th October 1937.